Erika Christensen: 2016–present

 Christensen led the cast of the Hallmark Channel television film Anything for Love co-starring with Paul Greene.
 The film was released on February 14, 2016.
 The following month, she starred in the music video "All Is Forgiven" for Sal Masekela's band Alekesam.
 Christensen next appeared as part of the all-star cast of HBO's courtroom drama film Confirmation, directed by Rick Famuyiwa and co-starring Kerry Washington, Wendell Pierce, and Greg Kinnear.
 The same year, Christensen starred in Jon Abrahams' directorial debut film Two for One, which had its world premiere at the Napa Valley Film Festival.

 In 2017, she co-starred with Mike Vogel and Robert Forster in the Lee Strobel biopic The Case for Christ, in the role of Strobel's wife Leslie.
 That same year, Christensen began starring as Ali Petrovich in the ABC drama series Ten Days in the Valley, alongside Kyra Sedgwick.
 She starred in Jon Abrahams' second film, the comedy mob thriller Clover, alongside Mark Webber, Julia Jones, and Ron Perlman.

 Personal life

 In November 2014, Christensen became engaged to cyclist Cole Maness.
 They married on September 5, 2015, in Palm Springs, California, and reside in Los Feliz, Los Angeles.
-The couple have two daughters.
+The couple has two daughters.